edwinbosire/hermes/README.md

 - Understanding of python
 - Programming knowledge, duh!

+#### Running the scraper.

+Before you run the scrapper, you will need to modify a few settings.
+At the moment, the app is saving the scraped data to a MongoDB instance.
+You will need to provide connection details.
+These three variables can be initialised in the 'settings.py' file.

+- **MONGODB_SERVER**   address to your mongoDB instance
+- **MONGODB_PORT**  port for the server
+- **MONGODB_DB**   the database to use
+- **MONGODB_COLLECTION**  the collection to use, a new one will be created if it does not exist.

 ***I'll complete this document when i get time***

 ****1 year later, I guess I never got any time****